OpenCSGs/csghub/docs/readme_en.md

 CSGHub is committed to bringing users an asset management platform that is natively designed for large models and can be deployed On-Premise for fully offline operation.
 CSGHub offers functionalities similar to a privatized Huggingface(on-premise Huggingface), managing LLM assets in a manner akin to how OpenStack Glance manages virtual machine images, Harbor manages container images, and Sonatype Nexus manages artifacts.

-You can try the free SaaS version of CSGHub through the OpenCSG Community official website.https://opencsg.com <br>You can also jump to the [Quick Start](#quick-start) section to quickly launch your local instance and explore all the features of CSGHub.
+You can try the free SaaS version of CSGHub through the OpenCSG Community official website.https://opencsg.com/models <br>You can also jump to the [Quick Start](#quick-start) section to quickly launch your local instance and explore all the features of CSGHub.
 <kbd>
 <img src="/docs/images/project_intro.jpg" width='800' />
 </kdb>
 ### UPDATES
-- [2024.02.15] v0.2 Plan: Built-in code Repo; automatic conversion for datasets, complete dataset preview function. *
+- [2024.07.15] v0.7.0 Big release to support `Multiple Resource Sync` for models and datasets, One-Click Fintune, Resource Usage Metering.
+- [2024.06.21] v0.6.1 bug fix and user experience enhancement.
+- [2024.06.18] v0.6.0 Big release to support `dedicated` model inference endpoint, support `streamlit` Space, allow use to `like` repos allow to set repo's `industry tag`, enhance git history and commit diff details.
+- [2024.05.14] v0.5.0 Enhance Space user experience, auto build `relations` between repos(model,dataset,code and spaces), support multiple files uploading.
+- [2024.04.18] v0.4.0 Allow to run `Application Space` (gradio app), add a widget to try model inference, support new repo type `Code`, support organization members management, support wechat login.
+- [2024.03.15] v0.3.0 Plan: Files online editing, organization edit, dataset preview.
+- [2024.02.15] v0.2.0 Improve the function of model dataset hosting, and add the feature of inviting new organization members.
-- [2024.01.15] v0.1 CSGHub Alpha version release, supports model and dataset management functions, detailed function is as below.
+- [2024.01.15] v0.1.0 CSGHub Alpha version release, supports model and dataset management functions, detailed function is as below.

 ### CORE FUNCTIONS
-In the ear of LLM, data and models are increasingly becoming the most important digital assets for businesses and individual users.
+In the era of LLM, data and models are increasingly becoming the most important digital assets for businesses and individual users.
 However, there are currently issues such as fragmented management tools, limited management methods, and localization, which not only pose potential threats to secure operations but also might hinder the updating and iteration of enterprise-scale models.
 If you believe that large models will become a major driving force in the upcoming revolution, you may also be considering how to manage core assets — models, data, and large model application code — more efficiently and securely.
 CSGHub is an open-source project designed to address these issues.

 CSGHub's core funtions（update reguarly）：
 - **Unified Management of LLM Assets**: A one-stop Hub for unified management of model files, datasets, and large-scale model application codes.